Ahmed-Nasr-hassan/demo-app-devops/README.md

 # Demo App DevOps

-This repository contains a demo application with a complete DevOps setup, including Docker containerization, Kubernetes deployment, and infrastructure as code using Terraform.
+This repository contains a demo application with a complete DevOps setup, including Docker containerization, Kubernetes deployment, and infrastructure as code using Terraform for both AWS and Azure cloud providers.

 ## Application Screenshots